dart-lang/language/working/0524-variance/feature-specification.md

 positions; and it _is invariant_ if it occurs in invariant positions and/or it occurs in covariant as well as in contravariant positions.*

-Let _D_ be the declaration of a class, mixin class, enum, mixin, or extension type, and let _X_ be a type parameter declared by _D_.
+Let _D_ be the declaration of a class, mixin class, enum, or mixin, and let _X_ be a type parameter declared by _D_.

-If _X_ has the variance modifier `out` then it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a formal parameter which is covariant by declaration *(this is a contravariant position in the member signature as a whole)*.
-If the enclosing declaration declares an extension type, this error also applies if _X_ occurs in a non-covariant position in the representation type.

-*In particular, _X_ can not be the type of a method parameter (unless it is covariant).
+If _X_ has the variance modifier `out`, it is a compile-time error for _X_ to occur in a non-covariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a covariant position in the type annotation of a formal parameter which is covariant by declaration *(this is a contravariant position in the member signature as a whole)*. *In particular, _X_ can not be the type of a method parameter (unless it is covariant).
 It can never be the bound of a type parameter of a generic method.*

-If _X_ has the variance modifier `in` then it is a compile-time error for _X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a formal parameter which is covariant. *For instance, _X_ can never be the return type of a method or getter, and it can never be the bound of a type parameter of a generic method.* If the enclosing declaration declares an extension type, this error also applies if _X_ occurs in a non-contravariant position in the representation type.
+If _X_ has the variance modifier `in`, it is a compile-time error for _X_ to occur in a non-contravariant position in a member signature in the body of _D_, except that it is not an error if it occurs in a contravariant position in the type of a formal parameter which is covariant. *For instance, _X_ can never be the return type of a method or getter, and it can never be the bound of a type parameter of a generic method.*

 *If _X_ has the variance modifier `inout` then there are no variance related restrictions on the positions where it can occur in member signatures.*

+Let _D_ be the declaration of a class, mixin class, enum, or mixin, and let _X_ be a type parameter declared by _D_.

+If _X_ has the variance modifier `out`, it is a compile-time error for _X_ to occur in a non-covariant position in the representation type. *Note that no constraints are applied to the occurrences of type parameters in the signatures of members of the extension type.*

+If _X_ has the variance modifier `in`, it is a compile-time error for _X_ to occur in a non-contravariant position in the representation type. *Note again that members are unconstrained.*

 Let _D_ be a class, mixin class, enum, mixin, or extension type declaration, let _S_ be a direct superinterface of _D_, and let _X_ be a